egarpor/sphunif/cran-comments.md

 ## Comments

+Adde arXiv doi's in DESCRIPTION and other documentation.

 False positive NOTE in check_win_release() and check_win_devel() about the spelling of the words "al", "de", "et", and "ndez" in the DESCRIPTION file.
 These words are correctly spelled.